Masari (MSR) Achieves Market Capitalization of $867,809.25

-Masari (CURRENCY:MSR) traded down 20.1% against the dollar during the 1 day period ending at 23:00 PM ET on August 28th.
-Over the last seven days, Masari has traded 4.9% lower against the dollar.
-One Masari coin can currently be purchased for about $0.0556 or 0.00000114 BTC on cryptocurrency exchanges.
-Masari has a market cap of $867,809.25 and approximately $7,213.00 worth of Masari was traded on exchanges in the last 24 hours.
+Masari (CURRENCY:MSR) traded down 20.1% against the US dollar during the 1-day period ending at 17:00 PM Eastern on August 30th.
+During the last seven days, Masari has traded 4.9% lower against the US dollar.
+Masari has a market cap of $867,809.25 and approximately $7,213.00 worth of Masari was traded on exchanges in the last day.
+One Masari coin can now be bought for $0.0556 or 0.00000114 BTC on popular cryptocurrency exchanges.

 - Bitcoin Cash (BCH) traded up 1% against the dollar and now trades at $641.54 or 0.01315112 BTC.